 Aroma & Taste: Beta-Caryophyllene is a distinctively spicy-sweet terpene with a woody, clove-like aroma.
 Beta-Caryophyllene is commonly found in black pepper, cinnamon, cloves, hops, basil, oregano, and cannabis.

-Anxiety Relief & Mood Booster: Similarly, beta-Caryophyllene’s interaction with CB2 receptors can also relieve stress and anxiety.
+Mood: Similarly, beta-Caryophyllene’s interaction with CB2 receptors can also help you feel balanced and calm.
 Scientists have determined that CB2 receptors influence the release of dopamine, the “feel-good” chemical.
 Additionally, this terpene was found to protect anandamide, a neurotransmitter known as the “bliss molecule.”

 Immunity Support: By binding to CB2 receptors, the beta-Caryophyllene terpene helps support the immune system.
 In 2013, researchers determined that CB2 receptors were linked to immune function.
 Furthermore, researchers have discovered that individuals with low cannabinoid levels are more vulnerable to disease.